Russian Opposition Coordination Council: December 2012

 On 14 December, the CS Statement on the 15 December March was published.

 On 16 December, the third meeting of the CS was held.
 At it, a programmatic statement was adopted, based on the text "On the Goals and Objectives of the CSO", prepared by a group consisting of Vladimir Ashurkov, Alexey Gaskarov, Boris Nemtsov, and Sergei Parkhomenko.
 This programmatic statement was adopted by the CS with the minimum required number of votes (23 out of 45).
 An alternative programmatic statement "Our goal is a free democratic Russia" was proposed by a group consisting of A. Dolgih, A. Illarionov, I. Konstantinov, A. Piontkovsky.
 At the meeting, the formation of working groups on the main areas of activity of the CS was also initiated.

 January 2013

 On 20 January, the fourth meeting of the CS was held.
 The participants of the meeting honored the memory of Alexander Dolmatov, a defendant in the "Bolotnaya" case, with a minute of silence.
 16 decisions were made.
 In particular, about the organization of the "March against the Executioners" in the spring of 2013 g.
 An amendment on the need to eliminate the system of political investigation in Russia received a majority of 27 votes.
 The composition of nine working groups was approved.

-January was also marked by the opening of the PLURALISTJanuary was also marked by the opening of the PLURALIST website, dedicated to the activities of the CC.
+January was also marked by the opening of the PLURALIST website, dedicated to the activities of the CC.